darrellroot/PackageSwiftPcapng/README.md

 # PackageSwiftPcapng

+Waring: PackageSwiftPcapng is a 0.x release.
+The API and resulting data structure are not guaranteed to be stable.

 .pcapng files encode network packet captures.  .pcapng replaces the older .pcap file format and is the default output format used by Wireshark.
 The pcapng file format is documented at https://github.com/pcapng/pcapng/   A set of test .pcapng files for decode is at https://github.com/hadrielk/pcapng-test-generator

 This package takes a stream of Data (presumably of a .pcapng data file) and attempts to decode it with a failable initializer, gnerating a Pcapng data structure: